A Framework for Fine-Grained Synchronization of Dependent GPU Kernels: Fine-Grained Synchronization of Kernels

 \subsection{Synchronization Policies}

-\libname{} allows implementation of diverse synchronization policies.
-Each synchronization policy is implemented as a CUDA class with three functions: (i) \texttt{init} allocates an array of semaphore, (ii) \texttt{post} increments the status of semaphore for given tile, and (iii) \texttt{wait} waits until the value of semaphore for the tile reaches an expected value.
-Below we discuss three policies we implemented in \libname{} in few lines of code based on our workloads.
+\libname{} allows implementation of diverse synchronization policies easily.
+As described earlier, each policy requires implementing \texttt{sem} and \texttt{value} methods.
+Below we discuss two general policies that are applicable to all kernels in our workloads.

-\paragraph*{TileSync} We refer to the policy of synchronizing on the semaphore of each tile of the producer-kernel as \emph{TileSync} policy.
-To minimize the wait time of each tile of the consumer-kernel, both kernels computes their tiles in a row major order.
-Figure~\ref{fig:ex:tilesync} shows the implementation of this policy in \libname{} in a few lines of code.
-Both \texttt{wait} and \texttt{post} methods works on a single semaphore for each tile (line~\ref{line:tilesync:wait} and \ref{line:tilesync:post}).
-For example, in Figure~\ref{fig:ex:matmuls} to compute a tile $E^{xy}$, the TileSync policy requires waiting first on $C^{x0}$ and $C^{x1}$.
+\spara{TileSync} is the finest-grained policy that synchronizes on each producer tile (lines~\ref{line:api:tilesync-start}--\ref{line:api:tilesync-end} in Figure~\ref{fig:ex:tilesync}).
+To minimize the wait time of the consumer-kernel, both kernels compute their tiles in a row major order.
+The \texttt{sem} method returns distinct semaphore for each tile (line~\ref{line:api:tilesync:sem}) and the \texttt{value} method returns 1 to signify that the tile is computed (line~\ref{line:api:tilesync:value}).
+For example, in Figure~\ref{fig:ex:matmuls} to compute a tile $E^{xy}$, the TileSync policy requires waiting first on $C^{x0}$ and then on $C^{x1}$.

-\paragraph*{RowSync} Computing tile $E^{xy}$ in Figure~\ref{fig:ex:matmuls} using TileSync requires waiting for 2 tiles of $C$.
-In general, for two dependent GeMM, TileSync requires $\frac{N}{T_n}$ number of synchronizations, where $N$ is columns of $C$ and $T_n$ is the column tile.
-For sufficiently high value of $N$, the high number of synchronizations can become a bottleneck.
-We can reduce the number of synchronizations for tile $E^{ij}$ by synchronizing over dependent rows, i.e., share the semaphore of all tiles computing the $i^{th}$ row of $C$.
-Figure~\ref{fig:ex:rowsync} shows the implementation of this policy in CUDA.
-The \texttt{post} function increments the semaphore for the row of given tile (line~\ref{line:rowsync:post}) and \texttt{wait} function only waits for the row of tile (line~\ref{line:rowsync:wait}).
-To minimize the wait time of each tile of the consumer-kernel, both kernels computes their tiles in the row major order.